 Many designers start using mirrors right at the entrance of a home.
-A mirror in the foyer, like in the elegant interior shown below, is a great idea for last-minute hair and make-up check, before running out the door.
+A mirror in the foyer is a great idea for last-minute hair and make-up check, before running out the door.

 Mirrors that are hung opposite a window, especially one with a pretty view, help to bounce the light from outside and will brighten up the entire room.
 The bigger the window, the brighter your space will seem.
 When you have a lovely garden, why not enjoy it from a different angle as well?

 When used in a small room, mirrors open up space and make it look more appealing.
 Large end-to-end mirrors in a small bathroom create the illusion of depth and space, instantly doubling the size of the room.

 As mentioned before, when used in the right way, mirrors can accentuate spaces, make a small space look larger or improve the lighting in a room.
 They can be used to frame interesting views or add a touch of drama to space.
 The reflections cast in a mirror can be more eye-catching than a static picture frame, as they can showcase dancing leaves or pretty patches of light and shade.